planetarium/www.nine-chronicles.dev/en/introduce/multiplanetary.md

 # Multiplanetary

-Just as there are multiple servers in a centralized online game, the NineChronicles blockchain network also has multiple planets.
-In NineChronicles, this is referred to as Multiplanetary.
+Just as there are multiple servers in a centralized online game, the Nine Chronicles blockchain network also has multiple planets.
+In Nine Chronicles, this is referred to as Multiplanetary.
 Each planet within the Multiplanetary has information such as ID, name, and network access URL.
-Each planet operates independently, yet they are interconnected within the broader NineChronicles ecosystem.
+Each planet operates independently, yet they are interconnected within the broader Nine Chronicles ecosystem.

 ## Planet Registry